-Defined by state law, general property includes all taxable real and personal property, except property taxed under special provisions (ex: utility, forest crop, woodland tax, and managed forest property).
+Defined by state law, general property includes all taxable property, except property taxed under special provisions (ex: utility, forest crop, woodland tax, and managed forest property).

 A. Real property, real estate, and land

 The land and all buildings, improvements, fixtures, and rights and privileges connected with the land.